olha-yatskivska/olha-yatskivska.github.io/boundary-value-analysis.md

 * Boolean (logical) variables present a problem for BVA
 * BVA assumes the variables to be truly independent which is not always possible.
 * Does not test dependencies between combinations of inputs.
-* Pesticide paradox susceptibility — BVA produces deterministic, fixed test values (boundary ± step).
-Unlike EP, where testers can vary representative values across executions, BVA test cases use the exact same data every run, making this technique particularly vulnerable to the pesticide paradox.
+* Pesticide paradox: BVA produces deterministic, fixed test values (boundary ± step).
+Unlike EP, where testers can vary representative values across executions, BVA test cases use the exact same data every run.
 * BVA applies only to ordered partitions.
 * The accuracy depends on the accurate identification of the equivalence partitions in order to correctly identify the boundaries.
 * The Test Analyst should also be aware of the precision in the valid and invalid values to be able to accurately determine the values to be tested.